How to Attract the Right Talent into Your Organisation

 All these three aspects in a company can be studied closely to see if they are in sync and beneficial to the company or if in fact, they need a rethink.
 (Yellow Spark can help you do this through a specially designed program.)

 Though the culture of an organisation is built over time, and subconsciously ingrained in each employee, it is an evolving concept nonetheless…and not difficult to change if defunct.
-But this will not happen through news bulletins and stern emails, instead it requires a gradual shift in behavior in leadership first.
+But this will not happen through news bulletins and stern emails, instead, it requires a gradual shift in behaviour in leadership first.